TPOOUNLP/GTasksDispatcher/README.md

 # GTasksDispatcher
 This project uses Google Tasks to decouple a "dispatcher" and "workker" roles.

+In Pharo go to Tools, Iceberg and click in new.
+From the options select clone from github.com and fill with the information below:

+Owner name: TPOOUNLP
+Project name: GTasksDispatcher
+Protocol: HTTPS

+When you finish cloning the project, right click in GTasksDispatcher and in Metacello select Install baseline of GTasksDisparcher (Default) to get all the dependences needed to run the project.

 Add your credentials to UsersCredentials >> initialize.
 For example:

 "username" : {